 Normally when we think about teen drug and alcohol abuse, we don’t always think about smoking and vaping.
 However, nicotine is one of the most addictive drugs, and just because it’s legal for those over 18 hasn’t stopped more than 20 percent of teens from using tobacco products.
 And while teen smoking is generally down, teens have flocked to e-cigarettes a device that turns liquid containing nicotine into an inhalable vapor.

-Marijuana is often seen as no big deal, as it’s not physically addictive the same way that heroin or cocaine are.
+Alternative Therapy is often seen as no big deal, as it’s not physically addictive the same way that heroin or cocaine are.
 But it is psychologically addictive, and though legal to varying degrees in some states (including Maryland), it is still prohibited for purchase for those under 21.
 For teens, the risks of using marijuana vary from respiratory problems to mental health issues.
 What’s more, driving under the influence of marijuana is extremely dangerous.
 Additionally, heavy users can often experience anxiety, irritability, and even aggression, particularly when they stop using it.

 Alcohol is one of the most fatal drugs for teens to use, as it not only increases the likelihood of alcoholism but also leads to approximately 4,300 deaths, especially in relation to drunk driving.
 In fact, underage drinking is a serious problem with people aged 12 to 20 consuming 11 percent of all alcohol in the U.S. Of course, drinking can lead to a host of physical and mental health issues, including leading to risky behaviors.
 Research also shows that people who start drinking young are four times as likely to become dependent later in life.